alexandru/scala-best-practices/sections/3-architecture.md

 [Rule 3.3](#33-should-not-apply-optimizations-without-profiling) on
 profiling.

 ### 3.5.
-SHOULD NOT use parameterless ConfigFactory.load() or access a Config object directly
+MUST NOT use parameterless ConfigFactory.load() or access a Config object directly

 It may be very tempting to call the oh-so-available-and-parameterless `ConfigFactory.load()` method whenever you need to pull something from the configuration, but doing so WILL boomerang back at you, for instance when writing tests.